 Warmer weather means less clothing, which means more skin on display—and for some people, that means a fake tan is in order so as to avoid shining like a pale beacon when exposed to the light of day.
-But it’s 2017, folks, and we all know that baking our skin for real is out and aa faux tan is in.
+But it’s 2020, folks, and we all know that baking our skin for real is out and the faux tan is in.
 Easy at-home self-tanner can be effective but runs the risk of turning your skin (and sheets) orange if you’re not cautious.
 With that being said, we’ve got plenty of spray tan tips, whether you’re leaving the application to an expert or doing it yourself at home.

 To preserve your tan, pat yourself dry rather than scour with a towel after getting out of the shower.
 The idea is to not exfoliate for as long as possible so that you don’t slough off the tan.
 Avoid using loofahs or coarse washcloths for the same reason.